-ARGE supports its members in complying with European Union’s REACH regulation
+ARGE supports its members in complying with European Union’s REACH Regulation and Waste Framework Directive

 REACH is a regulation of the European Union, adopted to improve the protection of human health and the environment from the risks that can be posed by chemicals.
 REACH is considered to be one of the most complex EU regulations which enterprises within the EU/ EEC have to comply with.
 The related tasks for SMEs (small and medium-sized enterprises) can be considerable.

 Use of nickel for keys

-Since Q1/2017 ARGE has been lobbying against the proposal of the European Chemicals Agency (ECHA) to restrict the use of nickel in keys.
-Recently, the European Commission and ECHA decided to discontinue the preparation of a guideline which would have extended the presently existing restriction of the use of nickel.
+In 2017 and 2018 ARGE campaigned against the proposal of the European Chemicals Agency (ECHA) to restrict the use of nickel in keys.
+2019 the European Commission and ECHA decided to discontinue the preparation of a guideline which would have extended the presently existing restriction of the use of nickel.
 As a result, the threat that nickel would be restricted for the use in keys is averted for the time being.

 Read more about the success story ‘Nickel Guideline’.